Page Tree

 Segment Inheritance: A page at path

-/Services/Cloud/Hostinginherits the segments of all its parents. - Duplicate Segment Prevention: Optimizely prevents duplicate segments within the same level of the tree to avoid routing conflicts.
+/Services/Cloud/Hostinginherits the segments of all its parents - each level of the tree contributes its own segment to the final URL. - Duplicate Segment Prevention: Optimizely prevents duplicate segments within the same level of the tree to avoid routing conflicts.

 -